When it’s time to leave the water, there’s a host of things to see and do on land.

 Cultural and village tours

 In addition to the prehistoric sites mentioned above, there’s a wealth of more recent historic and significant sites in Raja Ampat.
 Relics of the era of the Four Kings, jungle groves that still shelter bamboo containers used in pre-Christian rites, World War II remains – there’s a lot to see.
 Immersion in present day culture is guaranteed if you stay in homestays in villages.
-Most villages have guides who can introduce you to kampung life, or you can contract the services of guides like Ranny and Pak Martin Makusi, both of whom can design custom itineraries for cultural (and other) tours.
+Most villages have guides who can introduce you to kampung life, or you can contract the services of guides like Pak Martin Makusi, who can design custom itineraries for cultural (and other) tours.

 Low tide coastal exploration